bmc-toolbox/bmclib/README.md

 Configure Blades/Chassis/Discretes

 ```
-#configure all BMCs in inventory, dry run with verbose output
+#configure all BMCs in inventory, dry run with debug output
-bmcbutler configure --all --dryrun -v
+bmcbutler configure --all --dryrun --debug

 #configure all servers in given locations
 bmcbutler configure --servers --locations ams2